nirbana8144/demo-project/README.md

 # demo-project
-Its a E-Commerce web store
+Its a E-Commerce web store,
 Author - NIRBANA PARHI